Skip to main content

 Lactobacillus salivarius UCC118 and Improved Insulin Sensitivity

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-The studies evaluated mixed probiotics, not specifically L. salivarius UCC118, so the effect of this particular strain is unclear.
-All evidence comes from pregnant or GDM populations, limiting generalizability to other groups.
-No consistent dose or supplement form data were reported across studies.
+Most studies are meta-analyses of probiotics or synbiotics in general, not specifically of Lactobacillus salivarius UCC118 alone; therefore, the specific contribution of this strain is confounded by other probiotic strains and synbiotic components.
+All beneficial evidence comes from pregnancy and gestational diabetes populations, limiting generalizability to other groups.

 6 of 6 papers